-This warranty does not cover the following items:
+This warranty does not cover the following:

-- 1) Machines or parts lost or damaged during shipment, - 2) Normal maintenance or adjustments after initial pre-service and set up is completed - 3) Normal replacement of service items. - 4) Accessory items / parts not supplied by EMB MFG INC. - 5) Damages resulting from: - misuse, negligence, accident, theft or fire - · use of improper or insufficient fuel, fluids or lubricants - use of parts or after market accessories other than genuine EMB MFG INC. parts - · modifications, alteration, tampering or improper repair performed by parties other than an authorized dealer - · any device or accessories installed by parties other than an authorized EMB dealer or distributor

-Engines are covered by the manufacturer of the engine and covered by the warranty period specified by that manufacturer.
-Engine warranty must be registered at the engine manufactures website.
-For service contact your local engine dealer.
+- 1) Normal maintenance or adjustments - 2) Normal replacement of wearable and service parts - 3) Consequential damage, indirect damage, or loss of profits - 4) Damages resulting from: - Misuse, negligence, accident, theft or fire - Use of improper or insufficient fuel, fluids or lubricants - Use of parts or aftermarket accessories other than genuine Wallenstein parts - Modifications, alteration, tampering or improper repair performed by parties other than an authorized dealer - Any device or accessories installed by parties other than an authorized dealer - 5) Engines.
+Engines are covered by the manufacturer of the engine for the warranty period they specify.
+For the details of your engine warranty, see your engine owner's manual.
+Information about engine warranty and service is also available in the FAQ section at www.wallensteinequipment.com rev. Nov-2018